Nemes2000/diffusion-model/README.md

 > [!NOTE]
 > Since the original CelebA dataset is often not accessible online, we used the CelebA dataset from the huggingface site ([nielsr/CelebA-faces](https://huggingface.co/datasets/nielsr/CelebA-faces)).
 There is no difference in the two datasets so it was considered more convenient for the project to have a permanently accessible dataset.
 But in this dataset we don't have by default the train, validation and test data labels so we created the three dataset by hand.

 **Our approach**: We plan to implement a DDPM model to try to generate as realistic images as possible.
 We plan to measure the model on the CelebA and Flowers102 datasets.
-We plan to quantize the model (and measure the quality changes) and use [Gradio](https://www.gradio.app/) to build an AI service from it.
+We plan to use [Gradio](https://www.gradio.app/) to build an AI service from it.

 ## Related works